 For CDC patient-friendly information, see How COVID-19 Spreads.

 In order to determine the likelihood of COVID-19 infection in a patient, clinicians should assess exposure risk as well as clinical presentation.
-Providers should have a high index of suspicion for COVID-19 in symptomatic patients with recent high-risk exposures.
+Providers should have a high index of suspicion for COVID-19 in symptomatic patients with recent high-risk exposures who are not fully vaccinated against COVID-19.

 COVID-19 Risk Assessment

-* Patients who report being a close contact to a laboratory confirmed case or who have traveled outside of California within the past 2 weeks are considered the highest risk for infection and are under mandatory quarantine unless they test positive for SARS-CoV-2 virus (and then they are under mandatory isolation).
+* Patients who are not fully vaccinated and report being a close contact to a laboratory confirmed case are under mandatory quarantine unless they test positive for SARS-CoV-2 virus (and then they are under mandatory isolation).
 View Quarantine for more information.

 Presumptive Clinical Diagnosis